- 1 chicken cut into 8 pieces

 - 2 tablespoons flour

-- In a frying pan: Brown the diced bacon in a little oil or lard.
+In a sauté pan: Brown the diced bacon in a little oil or lard.

-- Remove in the fat, brown the baby onions.< br />Remove; Brown the chicken pieces.
+Remove in the fat, brown the baby onions.< br />Remove; Brown the chicken pieces.

-- Singer (flour your chicken fricassee) by turning the pieces to avoid having them attached.
+Singer (flour your chicken fricassee) turning the pieces to avoid them sticking.

-- Cooking time: 30 minutes over low heat.
-Add the onions bells, (cooking 10 minutes).
-Correct the seasoning and consistency of the sauce if necessary.
-Serve very hot in the center of a dish by spreading the chicken pieces with the sauce and onions, sprinkle with parsley.
+Cooking: 30 minutes over low heat.
+Add the baby onions (cook for 10 minutes).
+Adjust the seasoning and the consistency of the sauce if necessary.
+Serve very hot in the center of a dish, coating the chicken pieces with the sauce and the onions, sprinkle with parsley.

-- Arrange around your turnips and carrots cut into large sticks that have been cooked separately in a bottom of salted water with a knob of butter.
-Tip: Instead of singer, you can use maïzena or a bottom of poultry tied, to add to the hypocras, but if you want to achieve a truly authentic binding, use two slices of dry bread grilled and crushed very fine.
-When cooking vegetables, avoid turning them so as not to break the sticks and cover your vegetables with aluminum foil or baking paper pierced with a central hole.
+Arrange around your turnips and carrots cut into large sticks which have been cooked separately in a base of salted water with a knob of butter.
+Tip: Instead of aping, you can use cornstarch or thinned chicken stock, to add to the hypocras, but if you want to make a really authentic thinning, use two slices of dry toasted and very finely crushed bread.
+When cooking the vegetables, avoid turning them so as not to break the sticks and cover your vegetables with aluminum foil or parchment paper pierced with a central hole.